How to balance a startup business with family life

 Ask for help

 Being a startup is really exciting but it can also be pretty daunting at times, so ask for help.
 It could be a friend, family member or another business owner, but ask someone you trust.
-Also, this doesn’t have to be direct help with the business.
+Also, this doesn’t have to be in direct help with the business.
 You might be under pressure to meet a deadline so asking someone to pick up your child from their sports class or running a small errand for you could take some pressure off.

 If you can, think about outsourcing some of your work to-do list and/or your home to-do list.
 Make a list of jobs you would be willing to outsource; how much time it takes you to do them and work out if it would be commercially viable to outsource these tasks.
 These often end up being admin or finance related.

 As for that dreaded home to-do list – pay someone to cut the grass, clean the house or clear the gutters.
-This doesn’t have to involve a monthly bill, most cleaners, gardeners and odd job businesses, offer ‘one off’ type services to get your jobs done.
+This doesn’t have to involve a monthly bill, most cleaners, gardeners and odd job businesses, offer ‘one-off’ type services to get your jobs done.
 This is especially useful, if you have a few jobs, home or work that have got out of control.

 Find a business mentor

 When you are starting out, find a business mentor.
 This could be a friend or family member that runs their own business but it must be someone you respect and trust and ultimately someone you would be happy to accept advice from.
-You don’t have to take their advice but it’s important to have someone, who is independent from your business and daily life, to act as a sounding board, to talk through challenges and opportunities.
+You don’t have to take their advice but it’s important to have someone, who is independent of your business and daily life, to act as a sounding board, to talk through challenges and opportunities.

 Local business chambers and some business startup programmes from Scottish Enterprise and Business Gateway often offer access to a business mentor, so it’s worth checking this out too.